stphnmrgn/pwgen/README.md

 # pwgen

-Generate cryptogrpahically strong passwords, passphrases, and tokens.
+A command-line tool to generate cryptogrpahically strong passwords, passphrases, and tokens in pure python.

+## Dependencies

+python +3.9

 ## Randomness of password, phrase, token